What is a research paper title and why does it matter?

 A research paper title summarizes the aim and purpose of your research study.
 Making a title for your research is one of the most important decisions when writing an article to publish in journals.
 The research title is the first thing that journal editors and reviewers see when they look at your paper and the only piece of information that fellow researchers will see in a database or search engine query.
 Good titles that are concise and contain all the relevant terms have been shown to increase citation counts and Altmetric scores.

 Therefore, when you title research work, make sure it captures all of the relevant aspects of your study, including the specific topic and problem being investigated.
 It also should present these elements in a way that is accessible and will captivate readers.
 Follow these steps to learn how to make a good research title for your work.

-How to Write a Research Paper Title in 5 Steps
+How to Make a Research Paper Title in 5 Steps

 You might wonder how you are supposed to pick a title from all the content that your manuscript contains—how are you supposed to choose?
 What will make your research paper title come up in search engines and what will make the people in your field read it?

 In a nutshell, your research title should accurately capture what you have done, it should sound interesting to the people who work on the same or a similar topic, and it should contain the important title keywords that other researchers use when looking for literature in databases.
 To make the title writing process as simple as possible, we have broken it down into 5 simple steps.